Proof, Rules and Meaning

 This is my next book-length writing project.
 I am writing a book which aims to do these things:

-1. Be a useable introduction to philosophical logic, accessible to someone who's done only an introductory course in logic, covering at least some model theory and proof theory of propositional logic, and maybe a little bit of predicate logic.
+1. Be a useable introduction to philosophical logic, accessible to someone who's done only an introductory course in logic, covering at least some models and proofs for propositional logic, and maybe a little bit of predicate logic.

 2. Be a user-friendly, pedagogically useful and philosophically motivated presentation of cut-elimination, normalisation and conservative extension, both (a) why they're important to semantics and (b) how to actually prove them.
 (I don't think there are any books like this currently available, but I'd be happy to be shown wrong.)

-4. And then apply these results to issues concerning meaning, epistemology and metaphysics, including issues of logical consequence and rationality, the problem of absolute generality, and the status of modality.
+4. And finally, relate these results to issues concerning meaning, epistemology and metaphysics, including issues of logical consequence and rationality, the problem of absolute generality, and the status of modality.

 The book is in three parts.